 One of the most popular categories that traders look for when looking for Forex Brokers is the ECN Broker category.
-The perception here is that this the only way to be absolutely sure that my Broker and my interests are completely aligned is to use an ECN Broker.
+The perception here is that this the only way to be sure that my Broker and my interests are entirely aligned is to use an ECN Broker.
 Most traders arrive at this conclusion without even really understanding what an ECN is.

 ECN stands for Electronic Communications Network and is used throughout trading in securities and futures markets.
 ECNs came into prominence in the late 1990s in the U.S. with a system called Island.
 Island was an ECN that allowed traders to trade with each other and outside of the traditional NASDAQ market maker.
 That time on the NASDAQ market most transactions were facilitated by these market makers.
-Traders were not satisfied with wide spreads and poor execution by many of these market makers and therefore the popularity of the ECN grew rapidly.
+Traders were not satisfied with full spreads and poor execution by many of these market makers, and therefore the popularity of the ECN grew rapidly.
 Using the Island ECN traders knew that they were getting the best trade execution.
 The way the ECN worked was you could set your limit price no matter what the size of the trade was and this would narrow the spread.
-If a trader using island was willing to buy or sell at that price then the order was matched.
+If a trader using island was willing to buy or sell at that price, then the order was matched.

 Now understanding the complexity of how an ECN worked in the securities world imagine how it would be in the world of Forex Trading.
 One very distinct difference between Securities and Forex is that the Forex Market has no centralized exchange.
-When traders were trading on Island and Archipelago the trades were going through NASDAQ and were being reported and recorded.
+When traders were trading on Island and Archipelago, the trades were going through NASDAQ and were being reported and recorded.
 There is no such reporting that happens in Forex.
 Remember that the trades among Island traders were matched.
-How could a trade be matched when one trader is with FXCM and another trader is with Gain Capital.
-These brokers operate completely independent of one another.
+How could a trade be matched when one trader is with FXCM, and another trader is with Gain Capital.
+These brokers operate entirely independent of one another.
 Forex Brokers do use aggregation systems like Currenex and Integral.
 These systems in the way they are mostly used by brokers are not matching but are distributing Bank liquidity.
-Making claims of being an ECN in Forex should be met with some skepticism and traders should understand what an ECN really is.
+Making claims of being an ECN in Forex should be met with some skepticism and traders should understand what an ECN is.